Austin College Bulletin 2021-2022

 Time of Offering: Most courses are offered once or twice each year provided there is adequate registration.
 Certain courses are scheduled to be offered less frequently.
 The planned schedule for regularly offered courses may be found at the end of the course description.
 The college reserves the right to change this schedule if necessary.

 Arrangement: The Courses of Instruction section is organized alphabetically by the official name of the academic program and includes both academic departments and interdisciplinary programs.
-Some academic departments include the courses of more than one discipline and are listed alphabetically within the department.
+Some academic departments include the courses of more than one discipline; in such cases, the disciplines are listed alphabetically within the department.